just-the-docs/just-the-docs/docs/audio-volume.md

 # Audio Levels
 {: .no_toc }

-FIRST's guidlines to audio levels at events
+FIRST's guidelines to audio levels at events
 {: .fs-6 .fw-300 }

 ---